 There are 2 methods to assess legacy code:

-for maintaining the code once it has been migrated.
-This can involve regular code reviews, testing, and monitoring to ensure that the code remains stable and effective.
+You need a plan to maintain the code once it has been migrated.
+This can involve regular code reviews, testing and monitoring to ensure that the code remains stable and effective.

 In summary, modernising or migrating legacy codebases is a complex process that requires careful planning and execution.
 By considering the cost of transition, being prepared for ongoing issues, thoroughly assessing the existing code, and having a plan for maintenance, tech teams can successfully navigate the challenges of "code rescue" missions.

 If you are looking for legacy migration services or want to learn how this can benefit your business, contact us.